Ansar Abbas: 2014–15

-Ansar started his career in 2014–15 Pakistan Premier League, making his debut in Pakistan Army's opening game of the season against Pakistan Railways, he scored on debut match, scoring his team's third goal in the 24th minute as Pakistan Army won the match 6–0.
-He scored his second goal in Pakistan Army's second match of the season where he broke the deadlock in 65th as they defeated Pakistan Airforce 1–0.
+Ansar started his career in the 2014–15 Pakistan Premier League, making his debut in Pakistan Army's opening game of the season against Pakistan Railways, he scored on debut, netting his team's third goal in the 24th minute as Pakistan Army won the match 6–0.
+He scored his second goal in Pakistan Army's second match of the season where he broke the deadlock in the 65th minutes as his team defeated Pakistan Air Force 1–0.
 Ansar went on with three consecutive matches with goal after scoring the lone goal of the match against Muslim on 15 October 2014.
 On 15 November 2015, Ansar scored a brace and got booked against Muslim.
 Ansar's last goal of the season was against relegation bound Pakistan Railways.
 Ansar scored his first National Football Challenge Cup goal in his second match 2015 NBP National Challenge Cup against Pakistan Navy.
 His second match of the cup competition was against Karachi Port Trust.
 Ansar scored the first penalty in penalty shootout against WAPDA as Pakistan Army won the third position match.
 Ansar ended his season with 8 goals in 22 matches.